arnoudcommandeur/Escaperoom/README.md

 - See [here](./design_patterns_decisions.md) for more information about design patterns.
 - See [here](./avoiding_common_attacks.md) for more information about avoiding common attacks.
 - See [here](./deployed_address.txt) for more information about the testnet (Rinkeby) address of the validated smart contract.
+Here you find also the ENS name of the deployed contract.

 ## To Do's